system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 6. Remove/replace the power supply.
     - The replacement PSU should be installed with the fan facing the bottom of the case.
     - Place the PSU on the rubber post and hold it against the screwholes in the back of the case while attaching it.
-7. Connect the power cables to the new power supply and GPU (if installed), then reinstall the PSU brace, side brace, and top case.
+7. Connect the power cables to the new power supply and GPU, then reinstall the PSU brace, side brace, and top case.

 ## Replacing the Thelio Io board: